Andes0113/getStockData/README.md

 # getStockData

 This repository is an extension of a [script by CNuge](https://github.com/CNuge/kaggle-code/tree/master/stock_data).
-Many thanks to you for
+Many thanks

 Reasons for changes:
 * In the original file, the use of pandas_datareader causes an error.
 I have switched to yfinance to prevent this issue.